project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 .. todo:: (Electro) Document how to change the input device to wireless mode

-.. note:: Make sure the pc that needs to receive the messages and the input device are on the same hotspot.
+.. note:: Make sure the pc that needs to receive the messages and the input device are on the same network.

 Upload the code on the input device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~